 Now let us get to know about each of these theories briefly.

-1) Direct neural stimulation theory: According to this theory the stimuli reaches the nerve endings in the inner dentin.
+1) Direct neural stimulation theory: According to this theory the pain stimuli reaches the nerve endings in the inner dentin.
 But how it reaches the nerve endings could not be explained.
 Due to little scientific proof it is not accepted now.